 Giving alms or contributing to charity is one of the three pillars of Lenten practice.
 During this Lent, we have several special opportunities for almsgiving.
 Special collections are conducted during the Lenten season are listed below.

 This Lent, our parish will once again participate in the CRS (Catholic Relief Services) Rice Bowl, a faith-in-action program that will help you experience Lenten spirituality by living in solidarity with the people in need around the world.
 Use your cardboard CRS Rice Bowl and Lenten Calendar to guide your Lenten prayer, fasting, and almsgiving.
 We will be collecting the CRS Rice Bowls at the end of Lent.

-Did you know there are Children's Offertory Envelopes in the back of the church?
+Did you know there are Children's Offertory Envelopes in the hallway as you exit the gym?
 Take an envelope or grab a whole box for your child to fill out their Time, Talent, and Treasure as they begin to learn the importance of good Stewardship.